Funka Accessibility Days

 Funka Accessibility Days is northern Europe’s largest conference on accessible ICT.
 We are proud to welcome some of the world´s leading experts on web accessibility to the beautiful city of Stockholm, Sweden.
 The event will take place at Quality Hotel Friends, in Solna, north of Stockholm.

 The conference has plenary sessions on regulations, legislation and standardisation at national and international level.
 We also have parallel sessions where you can concentrate on content, design, navigation, and how visitors perceive information.
 Or you can focus on technology, developer issues, testing tools and assistive technology.

 During the conference, there is an exhibition where you can test assistive technology, meet end users, look at new solutions and follow exciting research projects.
 You can speed date with our best consultants, a perfect way to ask specific question and interesting discussions.

-The program is interpreted to and from Swedish and English, Swedish sign language and written transcription in Swedish.
+The program is held in English, Swedish and Norwegian and simultaneously interpreted to English, Swedish sign language and captioned.

 The professional association IAAP Nordic organizes its first conference in the Nordic countries the day before the Accessibility Days.
 It provides an opportunity for in-depth sessions for those who want to develop as an accessibility expert.
 If you want to go to both conferences you will receive package prices.
 More information about the side event on the IAAP Nordic website: